Skip to content

 1. Checkout, install pnpm/Node/dependencies, install Shopify CLI globally

-3. Remove theme/assets/.vite -- The manifest directory is a Vite build artifact not needed in the deployed theme
+3. Remove theme/assets/.vite (build artifact not needed in the theme)

-4. Pull customizations from the published theme (push events only) -- shopify theme pull fetches merchant-edited JSON files so they are included in the deploy:
+4. Pull customizations from the published theme (push events only):

 yaml